About MAGIC

 Charity Status

 MAGIC has been established as a charitable organization and enjoys 501(c)(3) tax exempt status.
-This means that all donations to MAGIC are tax deductible and a tax receipt for such donations can be obtained from the treasurer.
+This means that all donations to MAGIC are tax deductible where allowed by law.
+Donations can be made to any officer or through the donations page on this website.
+Receipts will be issued for tax purposes.

 Robert Yule Elphick